uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ![Manage Running Sessions](running.gif)

-## 2. Getting Files into the Gen3 Workspace
+## Getting Data Files into the Gen3 Workspace
 * * *
 In order to download data files directly from a Gen3 data commons into your workspace, install and use the [gen3-client](https://github.com/uc-cdis/cdis-data-client/releases/latest) in a terminal window from your Workspace.
 Launch a terminal window by clicking on the "New" dropdown menu, then click on "Terminal".